Iklim: Lineups

 Originally, Iklim's lineup consisted of five youths: AM Saleem Abdul Majeed (Saleem, d.
 2018), Umarul Mahdzar, Mohd Salim (Mohalim), Kamaruddin (Kama) and Fadhil Suhaimi.
 However, fragmentation occurred when a second guitarist, Fadhil Suhaimi, left the band during the process of recording the first album.
 He was replaced by Huzali Ali as the instrument board tone player on the first album.
-In 1995, Saleem left Iklim.